Ragga: Origins

 Ragga originated in Jamaica during the 1980s, at the same time that electronic dance music's popularity was increasing globally.
 It differs marginally from its dancehall predecessor "other than a slightly more aggressive attitude, and an alignment with the kind of concerns of its youthful audience".
 Ragga spread to Europe, North America, and Africa, eventually spreading to Japan, India, and the rest of the world.
 Ragga heavily influenced early jungle music, and also spawned the syncretistic bhangragga style when fused with bhangra.
 In the 1990s, ragga and breakcore music fused, creating a style known as raggacore.

+Ragga also brought with its own fashion designers.
+Andrew Dunbar working in London produced designs, one of which showed at the Victoria & Albert Museum's 1994 'Street Style' Street Style exhibition.

 The term "raggamuffin" is an intentional misspelling of "ragamuffin", a word that entered the Jamaican Patois lexicon after the British Empire colonized Jamaica in the 17th century.
 Despite the British colonialists' pejorative application of the term, Jamaican youth appropriated it as an ingroup designation.
 The term "raggamuffin music" describes the music of Jamaica's "ghetto dwellers".

 Ragga and hip-hop

-King Jammy produced 1985 hit, "(Under Me) Sleng Teng" by Wayne Smith.
+King Jammy produced the 1985 hit, "(Under Mi) Sleng Teng" by Wayne Smith.
 In the late 1980s, Jamaican deejay Daddy Freddy and Asher D's "Ragamuffin Hip-Hop" became the first multinational single to feature the word "ragga" in its title.